Last Updated on: July 31, 2023

 - Sample examination items, which are provided on the BPS website for candidates to familiarize themselves with the various item formats that are presented on the examination, and are not to be interpreted as an indicator of examination performance.

-The Board publishes the examination content outline specific to each examination and strongly encourages candidates to become thoroughly familiar with this document.
-Content outlines are periodically updated to reflect changes in practice.
-Candidates should ensure that they are using the current outline for their specialty.
+BPS publishes the examination specifications document specific to each examination and strongly encourages candidates to become thoroughly familiar with this document.
+This document includes the content outline, which defines the scope of the assessment in terms of the knowledge and skills assessed by the examination and notes the number of items allocated to each content area.
+The examination specifications documents are developed via a job analysis every 5 years and periodically updated to reflect changes in practice.
+Candidates should ensure that they are referring to the current examination specifications document for their specialty area.

 Eligibility Requirements and Examination Content Outlines for each specialty can be found here: